 The Senate divided the command, but they did not give the generals orders on how to do it, and the two men — both likely upset over not being granted autonomous control, and likely motivated by those pesky macho egos characteristic of ambitious war generals — chose to split the army in two.

-With each man commanding one part instead of keeping the army intact and alternating command, the Romans were substantially weakened.
+With each man commanding one part instead of keeping the army intact and alternating command, the Roman army was substantially weakened.
 And Hannibal, sensing this as an opportunity, decided to try and entice Minucius Rufus into battle before Fabius could march to his rescue.

-He attacked the man’s forces, and although his army managed to regroup with Fabius, it was too late; Hannibal had once again inflicted heavy damages to the Romans.
+He attacked the man’s forces, and although his army managed to regroup with Fabius, it was too late; Hannibal had once again inflicted heavy damages to the Roman army.

 During this brief reprieve, the Roman Senate, tired of Fabius’ inability to bring the war to a close, elected two new consuls — Gaius Terentius Varro and Lucius Aemilius Paullus — both of whom promised to pursue a more aggressive strategy.

 Hannibal and the Carthaginians could almost taste victory.
-In contrast, the Romans were backed into a corner; they needed something to turn the tables to prevent their enemies from charging down the rest of the Italian Peninsula and sacking the city of Rome itself — circumstances that would set the stage for one of the most epic battles of the ancient era.
+In contrast, the Roman army was backed into a corner; they needed something to turn the tables to prevent their enemies from charging down the rest of the Italian Peninsula and sacking the city of Rome itself — circumstances that would set the stage for the most epic battle of the Second Punic War.

 The Battle of Cannae (216 B.C.)